 Looking for the best way to eat apples?
 Here are our best apple recipes with something for everyone, from applesauce to apple pie.

-Here we’ve collected all of our favorite ways to use apples in recipes.
-Many are sweet, but there are lots of ways to eat apples outside of desserts.
-Throw them into salads, eat them sauteed with cabbage or roasted with cauliflower, or blend them into an electric green smoothie as a healthy breakfast.
+Got apples?
+Here’s a collection of best apple recipes for using this super fruit!
+There’s all the standards, but you can also get creative.
+Throw them into salads, eat them sauteed with cabbage, or roasted with cauliflower.
+Or, blend them into a glowing green smoothie as a healthy breakfast.
 The sky is the limit with apples, so…why don’t we get started?

 Head to the post for tutorials on how to cut apples fast and how to weave a lattice crust.